- Capsule Collections

 1- Blowing - Basting

 All felt hats start with the raw materials.
-The fur is mixed, carded and blown using special wooden machines made in 1857 that select the softest parts for basting.
-This phase consists in allowing the fur to rain down onto a perforated metallic cone which spins and has an air suction jet.
-Centrifugal force means the fur adheres perfectly to the surface of the cone, creating a felt cone which is fixed with a jet of boiling water.
+The hair is mixed, carded and blown using special wooden machines made in 1857 that select the softest parts for basting.
+This phase consists in allowing the hair to rain down onto a perforated metallic cone which spins and has an air suction jet.
+Centrifugal force means the hair adheres perfectly to the surface of the cone, creating a felt cone which is fixed with a jet of boiling water.

 2- Prefulling - Inspection - Steeping